ferrucc-io/ferruccio/content/reading.md

 My favorite blog right now is [Samo Burja's Bismarck Brief](https://brief.bismarckanalysis.com/).
 Every week I get a new post on something I would've never thought of being interesting.

-Other than that I like reading reactionary blogs from people like Curtis Yarvin.
+I also like reading the [Palladium Magazine](https://palladiummagazine.org/).

+Occasionally, I also like reading reactionary blogs like Curtis Yarvin's [Gray Mirror](https://graymirror.substack.com/) - but I've found them a bit too repetitive with time.
+I enjoy reading about edgy ideas of every kind, so if you have any recommendations, please let me know!

 I'll get back to reading books when I'm less busy with work.